titanclass/edfsm/README.md

 Minimum supported Rust
 ---

-streambed-rs requires a minimum of Rust version 1.70.0 stable (June 2023), but the most recent stable version of Rust is recommended.
+This library requires a minimum of Rust version 1.75.0 stable (December 2023), but the most recent stable version of Rust is recommended.

 Contribution policy
 ---